Irsanarisandy/online-profile-nextjs/README.md

 - Local development workflow from the filesystem with a local GraqhQL server.
 - [Jest](https://jestjs.io/) to do unit testing.
 - [Storybook](https://storybook.js.org) to document custom components, do component testing, and read results of Jest unit testing.
 To initialise in project run `npx sb init --builder webpack5`, which will also make sure to use webpack 5 as the default builder.
-- [Cypress](https://www.cypress.io) to do integration and e2e testing.
-It has been integrated with [Cucumber](https://cucumber.io) to implement BDD automation testing.
+- [Cypress](https://www.cypress.io) to do integration and e2e testing, which has been integrated with [Cucumber](https://cucumber.io) to implement BDD automation testing.
+Also used for component testing.

 ## Getting Started